 — Submitted September 19, 2010, by Frederick J. Kress of Rosedale, Queens, Queens NY.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 28, 2019.
 This page originally submitted on May 26, 2009, by Erik Lander of Brooklyn, New York.
-This page has been viewed 1,003 times since then and 45 times this year.
+This page has been viewed 1,050 times since then.
 Photo 1. submitted on May 26, 2009, by Erik Lander of Brooklyn, New York. • Bill Pfingsten was the editor who published this page.